noize-e/arc.js/README.md

 ###### [_beta_.__`v4.5.5`__]()

-__ArcJS__ provides a set of modules to improve front-end UIs development.
-Designed to let create full interactive UIs in manner of a few minutes.
-Also provides a handy set of _utils functions_, _dynamic script importing__ and _user authentication__.
+__ArcJS__ provides a set of modules to improve the front-end UIs development process.
+Designed to work with 3rd party vendor JS libraries like: __KnockoutJS__.
+Also is not intrusive which leds to be fully compatible with any vendor JS lib like __jQuery__.

+## Features

+Section on progress...

 ## Build